ErpNetDocs/tech/modules/crm/clientcenter/orders/orders.md

 # Orders

-The Orders page is home to all sales orders linked to a customer.
+The Orders page is home to all orders linked to a customer.

 It is visible to all Client Center users accessing this customers's data with an **[external role](https://docs.erp.net/tech/modules/crm/sales/customers/external-access.html#roles)** **L20 - Orders** and above.